Stable isomorphism and strong Morita equivalence of operator algebras: Strong TRO equivalence and strong -equivalence

 Suppose $A, B$, and $C$ are operator algebras acting on the Hilbert spaces $H, K$, and $L$, respectively, such that there exist TROs $M\subset B(H, K)$ and $N\subset B(K, L)$ satisfying

 We have to show that $A$ and $C$ are strongly TRO equivalent.

-Let $D$ be the $C^*-$algebra generated by the set $MM^*\cup N^*N$.
+Let $D$ be the $C^*-$algebra generated by the sets $MM^*$ and $N^*N$.
 Put We shall show that $T$ is a TRO implementing the TRO equivalence of $A$ and $C$.
-Firstly, we see that $T$ is a TRO: Observe Thus, $TT^*T\subset T.$ Now we have that Since and $D$ is generated by $MM^*\cup N^*N$, we have Thus On the other hand,
+Firstly, we see that $T$ is a TRO: Observe Thus, $TT^*T\subset T.$ Now we have that Since and $D$ is generated by $MM^*$ and $N^*N$, we have Thus On the other hand,

 We have proved Similarly, we can prove that The proof is complete. \end{proof}

 \begin{theorem} Suppose $A$ and $B$ are $C^*$-algebras.
 Then $A$ and $B$ are strongly $\Delta $-equivalent iff they are strongly Morita equivalent in the sense of Rieffel. \end{theorem} \begin{proof} Suppose that $A$ and $B$ are strongly Morita equivalent $C^*$-algebras in the sense of Rieffel.
 Then there exist faithful $*-$homomorphisms $\alpha $ of $A$ and $\beta $ of $B$ to $B(H)$ and $B(K)$, respectively, where $H$ and $ K$ are Hilbert spaces, and a TRO $M\subset B(H, K)$ such that